What to Do if You’re Charged with a Crime in Utah But Live in Another State

 Defendants that live a far distance from Utah might convince themselves that it might be possible to ignore their charges.
 This will ultimately not turn out to be in the defendant’s best interest; the charges are very likely to affect their lives at some point.
 If, for any reason, the defendant fails to appear in court, an arrest warrant will be issued.
 This is known as a “fugitive from justice” warrant and is issued when a person, even if they are a resident of the state in which they committed a crime, fails to engage with the courts in pursuance of consequences for their crime.

 These warrants will follow a defendant to wherever they live and can be found by police during a search, which may result in an arrest.
 Technology has made it incredibly easy for the police in any state to find your outstanding warrants during any routine traffic stop.
 Defendants may be held in custody until Utah officers retrieve the defendant to be brought back to Utah.
 Alternatively, police finding a warrant can result in extradition, which, depending on the severity of the crime, could result in the defendant being sent back to Utah to appear in court.
 These warrants are also visible in background checks while applying for housing or a job.

 It should be noted that, although there may be a statute of limitations on prosecution for the crime itself, there are no statute of limitations in place for warrants of arrest; they never expire and can follow you around for the rest of your life.

-Hiring a Utah Attorney Without Coming to Utah
+Hiring a Criminal Defense Attorney in Utah Without Coming to Utah

 You definitely will want to deal with your criminal charges in Utah.
 If you do not, they will absolutely come back to haunt you in the future.
 However, you might not want to actually come back to Utah.
 Perhaps you have a family in another state that needs you, or you are afraid you could be picked up by the Utah police.
 Whatever the case may be, you need to hire a Utah attorney to help you.